Marching

 Now it's important for me to point out that I do not ever recall anyone in our band who slipped on the ice and fell, or anyone who stepped in what horses leave behind.

-If you have ever lived in Anchorage, or still do, the Fur Rendezvous Festival is an event everyone looks forward to.
+The Fur Rendezvous Festival is an event everyone looks forward to.
 It was a great escape from those long winter days and nights.

 But if you march in the Rondy Parade, just remember to look down once in a while.